jinhuaxing/userconfig/README.md

+User Configuration Support
+=============================
 An utility component which reads the configurable parameters (or properties) from database, and injects the values to objects (POJO) that define some of their parameters are configurable, through annotations.
-=============================

 Here is an example:
 <pre><code>
 class A {